Visa Information for After Your Studies

 Once you have successfully received your new visa you will be expected to work for the company who has sponsored you.
 If you are not sure if you can work while your application is being processed please seek further advice from your employer.

-It may be possible to extend your Tier 2 or Tier 5 visa, but this will depend on the sub-category you apply for, and whether your sponsor wishes to continue to sponsor you.
+It may be possible to extend your Skilled Worker Route or Tier 5 visa, but this will depend on the sub-category you apply for, and whether your sponsor wishes to continue to sponsor you.
 It is not possible to extend a Tier 5 (Youth Mobility Scheme) visa.
-We expect the UK Immigration System to change in 2021 so there may be other options available in future that we are not yet aware of